pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 properties which will become the properties of one or more derived meta values.

-Each object should normally contain a **key** property which serves to identify the scope of application of its peer properties and which never itself becomes part of a meta value.
+Each object should normally contain a **key** property which serves to identify the scope of application of its fellow properties but which never itself becomes part of a meta value.
-If the **key** property is not specified then object properties will be included in all issued meta objects (it is hard to see how this 'feature' might be of any use).
+If the **key** property is not specified then properties defined in the object will be included in all issued meta objects (it is hard to see how this 'feature' might be of any use).

-The **key** property is slightly magical: it supplies either a terminal path to which peer properties should be applied, or a partial path (terminating in a period ('.')) which indicates that peer properties should be incorporated in the meta values applied to all subordinate terminal paths.
+The **key** property is slightly magical: it supplies either a terminal path to which peer properties should be applied, or a partial path (terminating in a period ('.')) which indicates that thr specified peer properties should be incorporated in the meta values applied to all subordinate terminal paths

 The following metadata example explicitly generates meta data for two switch state values: